Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 How long before ashwagandha actually works?

 Four to eight weeks of daily use is the window most of the clinical trials measure.
-The 2019 meta-analysis in Medicine found modest but consistent reductions in cortisol and perceived stress over eight to twelve weeks.
+The 2019 meta-analysis in Medicine found modest but consistent reductions in cortisol and perceived stress over eight to twelve weeks, and a 2025 meta-analysis of 15 RCTs in BJPsych Open confirmed statistically significant reductions in cortisol, perceived stress and anxiety scores versus placebo across the same timeframe.
 If you’re going to try it, commit to the full window before deciding it isn’t working.
 Look for standardised extracts (KSM-66 or Sensoril are the most-studied formulations), take it in the morning with food, and don’t stack it with other stimulant-adjacent supplements.
 If you’re on prescription medication, check with your GP first.

 What’s the difference between stress and anxiety?